 - Does the dog have any resource guarding issues with food, toys, or anything else?

-- Are they independent or dependent?
+- Are they independent or clingy?
 Are they anxious or shy?

 - Do they show any signs of separation anxiety?